SoufianeAzerdaoui/Journey_User_Analysis/README.md

 ## 🚀 Overview

-The **User Journey Analysis** project is a powerful tool that analyzes customer behavior and the sequence of pages they visit when interacting with a product.
+The **User Journey Analysis** project analyzes customer behavior and the sequence of pages they visit when interacting with a product.
 The goal is to uncover insights that help improve the user experience, enhance the front page flow, and identify key areas for optimization.

 🔍 This analysis focuses on:
 - Identifying important pages in the user journey